-Type of Claim Reimbursement without a CVS Caremark Claims incurred within 30 days of the member's eligibility effective date will be covered at full cost, less the applicable copay.
-Prescription Card. -or- Claims incurred more than 30 days after the member's eligibility effective date will be reimbursed at a discounted cost, less the applicable copay.
-Claim forms are available to register 877-876-7214 (option 2). ed users on www.caremark.com or by calling
+Type of Claim Reimbursement Claims for purchases at a participating (in-network) pharmacy without a CVS Caremark Prescription Card Claims incurred within 30 days of the member's eligibility effective date will be covered at full cost, less the applicable copayment. -or- Claims incurred more than 30 days after the member's eligibility effective date will be reimbursed at a discounted cost, less the applicable copayment.
+Claim forms are available to registered users on caremark.com or by calling 1-877-876-7214 (option 2).